Busted By The Feds, the new EIGHTEENTH EDITION, Empower, Educate, Advocate

 Busted by the Feds is the gold standard for technical information, points about the law and clear communication par excellence.
 It's about time to give hope and reunite families.
 Defendants as well as their families, loved ones, attorneys and ordinary citizens should read this book.

-Welcome to the most important book ever written for the Federal defendant.
-Busted By The Feds is the classic source for the help you need with your defense.
+This is the most important book ever written for the Federal defendant.
+Busted by the Feds is the classic source for the help you need with your defense.
 It covers everything from the time of your arrest, through bail, plea bargaining, going to trial or pleading out, and sentencing.
 It also includes essential material on the Bureau of Prisons policies that will affect you if you are eventually incarcerated.

 - The 600 pages of Federal Sentencing Guidelines summarized in easy to read tables

-- An in-depth chapter on Booker/Fanfan, and the implications for possible sentence reductions
+- An in-depth chapter on Booker decision, and the implications for possible sentence reductions

 - Case studies and real life examples